 Tip # 1: Don’t add too much water.
-Water it important for dissolving the sugar and instant coffee, but too much and the mixture may be too soft and runny.
-I find it’s best to err on the side of too little water than too much.
-My favorite ratio is a 1:1:1 of water, instant coffee, and sugar.
+Water is important for dissolving the sugar and instant coffee, but too much and the mixture may be too soft and runny.
+The best ratio is a 1:1:1 of water, instant coffee, and sugar.

-When you add your water, it may seem like it’s not nearly enough for the amount of coffee and sugar we’re using, but don’t be tempted to add any more.
-It’ll be just enough to meld the sugar and instant coffee together, without making the mixture too soft.
+When you add your water, it may seem like it’s not nearly enough for the amount of coffee and sugar, but don’t be tempted to add any more.
+It’ll be just enough to melt the sugar and instant coffee together, without making the mixture too soft.